Richard Haldane, 1st Viscount Haldane: Influence on education

 In 1895, Haldane helped the Webbs found the London School of Economics.
 A fundamental believer in the power of improving education, he prepared the London University Act 1898.
 The philosophy of 'national efficiency' was central feature of the Hegelian complex, and the ideas of Schopenhauer, he had learnt on the continent, that accentuated freedom and decentralisation from an historicist's perspective.
 His moral centrism sought to unify The New Liberalism, as he published it in Contemporary Review.
 From a pan-European perspective he analysed the German character and economic advances towards militarism.
 He was largely responsible for the cross-party support for Balfour's Education Act 1902.
 He told Rosebery "a sense of nation is working towards ...a great centre party."
-He was also involved in the founding of Imperial College in 1907 and in his honour the University contained the Haldane Recreational Library, now part of the Central Library.
+He was also involved in the founding of Imperial College in 1907 and in his honour the University contained the Haldane Recreational Library, which now forms part of the main library collection.

 Haldane was a member of the Coefficients dining club of social reformers set up in 1902 by the Fabian campaigners Sidney and Beatrice Webb.
 He wrote a biography of Adam Smith, extolling the virtues of free trade.
 Unlike Joseph Chamberlain he thought there was no strong connection between fiscal and imperial unity.
 He opposed any attempt to protection of British trade.

 In 1904, he was President of the Edinburgh Sir Walter Scott Club and gave the Toast to Sir Walter at the Club's annual dinner, addressing "The dedicated life" to a group of students on 10 January 1907.
 He also served as second Chancellor of the University of Bristol where he made an important address titled "The Civic University" outlining his educational philosophy in 1911.
 At the end of his life Lord Haldane was elected Chancellor of the University of St Andrews in June 1928.
 Perhaps his greatest speech on education was made in House of Lords on 12 July 1916, at the height of the terrible slaughter on the Western Front.